 Puppets were used for some of the monsters—including the monster version of Chauncey called Bear Beast—but they look like something you would see in an amateur haunted house.
 There are scarier-looking costumes at any given Comic-Con.
 “Imaginary” has a combination of computer-generated and practical visual effects.
 There are some creepy images in the movie, but nothing in “Imaginary” is truly terrifying.

 There’s also a fake-out ending, which is slightly better than the atrociously limp real ending, which hints at the possibility of a sequel or spinoff.
 The teddy bear in “Imaginary,” which has a different name for every person who owns the bear, is nowhere close to being as iconic as the toy dolls Chucky and M3GAN, which are the center of their respectively successful horrors franchises.
-The stuffing of a real teddy bear has more substance than what disappointing dreck such as “Imaginary” has to offer.
+The stuffing that’s inside a real teddy bear has more substance than what disappointing dreck such as “Imaginary” has to offer.

 Lionsgate released “Imaginary” in U.S. cinemas on March 8, 2024.
+The movie will be released on digital and VOD on March 26, 2024.

 Review: ‘Monolith’ (2023), starring Lily Sullivan